-- A repeater is shown to be non-functional by research on the part of the Frequency Coordinator or his assignees. - The trustee, through action or inaction, violates good operating practices, engineering principles, or common sense.
+- A repeater is shown to be non-functional by research on the part of the Frequency Coordinator or his assignees. - The repeater operator or holder of coordination, through action or inaction, violates good operating practices, engineering principles, or common sense.

 "I have received a letter that tells me I may be decoordinated.
 What do I do?"
 The letter will state the reason you may be decoordinated.
 It is important for you to work with the Frequency Coordinator in order to address the concerns in the letter.
 You have 30 days to address those concerns.
-An additional 30 days may be granted by the Frequency Coordinator if requested in writing.
+An additional 30 days may be granted